 It could be.
 According to NRS § 484E.030(1)(c), a driver needs to do more than simply exchange information if someone has suffered a bodily injury.
 The driver also must provide “reasonable assistance” to anyone injured in the crash, which can include transporting them to the hospital or doctor if their injuries make it necessary or if the victim requests it.

-Ladah Injury & Car Accident Lawyers Las Vegas has helped many clients who were injured in hit and run accidents.
+The Ladah law firm has helped many clients who were injured in hit and run accidents.
 We have also sought compensation against drunk drivers who flee the scene of an accident.